Information about us

 - We will use information about your physical and mental health or disability status to comply with our legal obligations, including to ensure your health and safety in the workplace and to assess your fitness to work, to provide appropriate workplace adjustments, to monitor and manage sickness absence and to administer benefits; and

-- We will use information about your race or ethnic origin, religious or philosophical beliefs, or sexual orientation to ensure meaningful equal opportunity monitoring and reporting – the legal basis of this processing is that it is in the public interests to carry out diversity monitoring.
+- We will use information about your race or ethnic origin, religious or philosophical beliefs, or sexual orientation to ensure meaningful equal opportunity monitoring and reporting – the legal basis of this processing is that it is in the public interests to carry out diversity monitoring as permitted by the Data Protection Act 2018.

 What happens if you do not provide information that we request?